 $99/month if your insurance covers doctor’s visits — Otherwise $199/month

-A one-year virtual program developed for a metabolic reset and 10% weight loss that includes:
+A one-year virtual program developed for a metabolic reset and at least 10% sustained weight loss that includes:

 All of the programs are focused on holistic lifestyle changes with the goal of losing weight over time and keeping it off long-term.
 None of them are fad diets, restrictive diets or short-term slim-down plans.
 They are all focused on behavioral and habit changes that shift your lifestyle.
-Calibrate and Torch provide the extra boost of medication for people with specific BMIs who have not achieved results with diet and exercise alone.
+Calibrate also can prescribe medication for people with specific BMIs who have not achieved results with diet and exercise alone.

 What Calibrate’s weight loss program costs and how it compares

 Calibrate costs more than others with a $249 blood work-assessment to start, plus $129 a month — so that’s a consideration for budget-conscious people.
-Note that the $100 can be credited toward your annual plan, if you choose to move forward with Calibrate.
+Note that the $100 can be credited toward your annual plan though, if you choose to move forward with Calibrate.
+Cerebral offers a similar weight loss approach at a slightly lower cost.
 That said, although Noom is the most affordable, it’s not a prescription weight loss plan, so it doesn’t provide doctor visits or prescribe you medication designed to help you lose weight.
-Thus if you’re looking for a prescription weight loss plan, Torch is a more direct competitor for you to compare vs Calibrate.

 The Verdict: Does Calibrate help you lose weight?

-Calibrate has a structured plan that focuses on keeping you on track for a full year.
-While competitors Torch and Noom also offer professional support, they seem to leave your weight loss journey more in your own hands, as you participate on a month-to-month basis.
+Calibrate has a structured plan that focuses on setting yourself up for long-term sustained weight loss.
+While competitors Form Health and Noom also offer support, they seem to leave the weight loss journey in the hands of the individual since participation is on a month-by-month basis.
 Calibrate’s system seems like it could help you commit to weight loss and stick with it.

-If you fit Calibrate’s eligibility requirements, which include a BMI of at least 27, and you’re ready to commit to lasting weight loss, theirs system seems worth a shot.
-While the program is intended to last for a year, you can cancel any time if you decide it’s not for you.
-Calibrate will even give you a refund if you cancel before your first doctor’s visit.
-They also offer the option to pause the program for up to 90 days if you fall on hard times or otherwise need to reconsider.
+If you fit Calibrate’s eligibility requirements, which include a BMI of at least 30 or above (or 27 with a metabolic condition), and you’re ready to commit to lasting weight loss, its system seems worth a shot.
+Calibrate will even give you a refund if you cancel before your first doctor’s visit (less a $50 fee).
+They also offer the option to pause the program for up to 90 days if you need to take a break for any reason.

-If you’re not sure if Calibrate is worth the price, I’d recommend starting with their free metabolic assessment, which will give you a look at your lab work and get your questions answered by a licensed doctor.
+If you’re not sure if Calibrate is worth the price, I’d recommend starting with their Metabolic Health Assessment, which will give you a look at your lab work and get your questions answered by a licensed doctor.
 That’ll make it easier to decide if you want to move forward with the year-long program or bail.
-Overall, we appreciate the company’s mission to expand access to prescription weight loss treatments for all.
+Overall, we appreciate the company’s mission to change the way the world treats weight.